qsymmachus/dnd/2021-05 Castle Yorba Heist/2021-05 Castle Yorba Heist.md

 ### The Streets

 Commoners and horse carts travel up and down a cobble stone streets.
-It's a bright and sunny day and what you assume in Carnivale – some of you have been here before.
+It's a bright and sunny day and what you assume is Carnivale – some of you have been here before.

 "Poppys!
 Poppys for sale!"
 A young elf boy (_orange square on map_) is hawking poppy flowers at the six-way intersection southwest of the restuarant.
 The players can ask him basic questions about the area – what merchants are nearby, and if he's heard any neighborhood gossip.